 The Strofades and Pontikonissi

-Of course, the islands above are ¨small¨ tourist destinations when compared to islands like Zante and Rhodes.
-But the smallest Greek islands of all?
+The islands above are ¨small¨ tourist destinations when compared to islands like Zante and Rhodes.
+But what are the smallest Greek islands of all?

 Stamfani is one such example.
 The Strofades islands are across the water from the southern tip of the Peloponnese.